emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    ```

    We need to get the token for the `tetration.read.only` service account.
 To do this we need to get the service
    account `secrets name` and base64 decode the output of the token.
-Run the command
+   * Run the command
-   `kubectl get serviceaccount -o yaml tetration.read.only` first.
+   `kubectl get serviceaccount -o yaml tetration.read.only`

       Get the name of the secret, for example in this case
    `tetration.read.only-token-dnlqm`.

-Run the command
+   * Run the command
    `kubectl get secret <your secret name> --template "{{ .data.token }}" | base64 -d`.

       This will output the secret token.

    ```
    [devbox Lab_Build]$ kubectl get serviceaccount -o yaml tetration.read.only